Stony Woods Estate Wedding Venue Review

 Table of Contents

-About the Great Smoky Mountains
+Great Smoky Mountains National Park History

 With their name originating from the Cherokee name for the land, “Shaconage” (pronounced shah-con-ah-jey), meaning “place of the blue smoke,” the Smokies are best known for the moody mist that often shrouds the peaks and coats the valleys.
 Even though the park itself is six and half times smaller than America’s largest national park, Death Valley, at around 522 thousand acres, it is consistently the most visited national park annually, with more than 13 million visitors in 2023.
 Despite these numbers, it is still easy to find solitude in the Smokies by stepping off the beaten path (or in the Smokies’ case, one of the paved autoroads), and onto one of the park’s 150 trails, which total about 850 miles.
 74 of these miles also belong to the Appalachian Trail, which passes by iconic Smokies locations such as Charlie’s Bunion and Kuwohi (previously known as Clingman’s Dome).